Maercoli/Heroku-App-Visualization-for-Real-Estate-Market-and-Covid-19/README.md

 -	Emilia Lubanska – Oledzka

 Proposal:

-We will continue leveraging the data that we used during the ETL project regarding the progression of COVID-19 cases and its impact on real state market indicators.
-Our initial goal is to create Sample Visualizations:
+Our group wants to analyze two issues:
+1. Progression of Covid-19 in Ontario.
+2. Impact of Covid-19 on real estate indicators.

+We have maintained this topic for project 3, leveraging javascript, d3, leaflet and chart.js to create our app and visualizations: https://firstappbootcamp2021.herokuapp.com/Visualizations:
 ---
 ![1.
 Covid by month](actualApp/assets/img/bar_graph.gif)
 ---